jlblumberg/computer-setup/README.md

 # computer-setup
 A todo list with links for setting up a new laptop for development purposes

-## Preparetocode.io
+## Big things
+Get Xcode from the App Store
+Go to preparetocode.io and follow instructions for
-- xcode
+- Xcode
-- homebrew
+- Homebrew

 ## Applications
 - VSCode